D-Generation X: Non-wrestling reunions (2010–present)

-On the October 10, 2022 episode of Raw, D-X reunited once again in the celebration of the group's 25th anniversary, this time without Billy Gunn.

-On January 23, 2023, episode of Raw is XXX, the group reunited for the celebration of Raw's 30th anniversary where they were joined by Kurt Angle and was interrupted and insulted by Imperium.

 Independent circuit (2015–2016)

-In December 2015, Billy Gunn and X-Pac reformed D-X, in an event for Big Time Wrestling, where they defeated Bam Shaw and The Punisher Don Vega.
+In December 2015, Billy Gunn and X-Pac reformed DX, in an event for Big Time Wrestling, where they defeated Bam Shaw and "The Punisher" Don Vega.
 They returned as D-Generation X during the MCW event, Spring Fever In Maryland on April 23, along with Lio Rush and Brandon Scott.
 They competed for Empire State Wrestling on May 21, and for Elite Pro Wrestling, where they faced the New Age Kliq on July 22.

-On September 4, 2016, Gunn and X-Pac represented D-X in a tag team gauntlet match at a Chikara event.
+On September 4, 2016, Gunn and X-Pac represented DX in a tag team gauntlet match at a Chikara event.
 The two entered the match as the final team and scored the win over Prakash Sabar and The Proletariat Boar of Moldova.

 Signature taunts

 Crotch chop

 D-X promos always include a signature gesture whereby the wrestler points his hands towards his own crotch, making the shape of a "V", and in the later, more popular variant with hands crossed, an "X".
 The implication is that the viewer or listener should "suck it".

+The crotch chop was first used in the WWF by Sean Waltman as 1-2-3 Kid during an In Your House match against Razor Ramon.
+After knocking Ramon down, he seems to do the gesture almost unintentionally, but perhaps took the risk knowing it was a PPV event and thus not subject to normal censoring restrictions.